News & Publications

 In general, the new tax law provides for stricter limits on the deductibility of business meals and entertainment expenses.
 Entertainment expenses paid or incurred or paid after December 31, 2017 are nondeductible unless they fall under the specific exceptions in Code Section 274(e).
 One of those exceptions is for "expenses for recreation, social, or similar activities primarily for the benefit of the taxpayer's employees, other than highly compensated employees" (i.e. office holiday parties are still deductible).
 Business meals provided for the convenience of the employer are now only 50% deductible whereas before tax reform they were fully deductible.
 Barring further action by Congress those meals will be nondeductible after 2025.

 Businesses should keep the new rules in mind as they plan their 2018 meals and entertainment budgets.
-See below for a chart comparing the rules before and after tax reform.
+See below for a comparison of the rules before and after tax reform.

 Tax Reform - The Tax Cuts and Jobs Act (December 2017)